 Stage Description Legislative Context Purpose Determines if the purpose of the plan or project is directly connected with, or necessary, to the management of a European Site.
 If it is, then no further assessment is necessary Regulation 63(1)(b) Scoping The identification of any European Site that might be within scope of a HRA, i.e., those European Sites should be taken forward to the screening stage based on a wide consideration of spatial and ecological factors.
 Such European Sites may be located within the plan or project area but may also include sites located in neighbouring authority areas.
 Screening Assessment of whether a plan or project, either alone or in combination with other plans or projects, is likely to have a significant effect on any European Sites' qualifying features (habitats and species) and the achievement of the European Site's conservation objectives.
 This is also known as the 'test of likely significant effect' Regulation 63(1)(a) (ToLSE).
-Appropriate Consideration of the impacts of the proposals to determine whether or not it is possible to conclude with certainty that the project will not result in any adverse effect on the integrity of any European Site, either alone or in combination with other plans or projects and with reference to the European Site's conservation objectives.
+Consideration of the impacts of the proposals to determine whether or not it is possible to conclude with certainty that the project will not result in any adverse effect on the Annanista integrity of any European Site, either alone or in combination with other plans or projects and with reference to the European Site's conservation objectives.
 Appropriate Assessment This is also known as the test of 'adverse effect on integrity' (AEoI).
-At this stage consent may be granted for the plan or project if it is possible to conclude with certainty that the proposal will not result in any adverse effect on the integrity of any European Site, either alone or in combination with other plans or projects.
-Regulation 63(5) If it cannot be concluded of any European Site the d with certainty that the proposal will not result in any adverse en proceed to: e effect on the integrity Assessment of alternative solutions Assess whether there is an alternative solution to the plan or project, i.e., one that avoids adverse effects on European Sites.
-If no such alternative solution exists, the process continues to an assessment of whether there are 'imperative reasons of overriding public interest' (IROPI) for the plan or project to proceed.
+Regulation 63(5) At this stage consent may be granted for the plan or project if it is possible to conclude with certainty that the proposal will not result in any adverse effect on the integrity of any European Site, either alone or in combination with other plans or projects.
+If it cannot be concluded with certainty that the proposal will not result in any adverse effect on the integrity of any European Site then proceed to: Assessment of Assess whether there is an alternative solution to the plan or project, i.e., one that avoids adverse effects on European Sites. alternative solutions If no such alternative solution exists, the process continues to an assessment of whether there are 'imperative reasons of overriding public interest' (IROPI) for the plan or project to proceed.
 Regulation 64(1) Assessment of IROPI Assess whether a plan or project can be justified as being needed for 'imperative reasons of overriding public interest' (IROPI).
-Regulation 64(1) Compensatory measures ldentify and secure any necessary compensatory measures to ensure that the overall coherence of the 'national site network' is protected.
+Compensatory measures Identify and secure any necessary compensatory measures to ensure that the overall coherence of the 'national site network' is protected.
 Regulation 68